ArtezGDA/scrapingTool_movieMashup/README.md

 # Synopsis
 InstantTrailer is a tool that creates new trailers based on existing ones.
-It cuts scraped clips into small parts and merges them back together (you can also use other footage than trailers but we decided to go with this type of video)
+It cuts scraped clips into small parts and merges them back together.

+(you can also use other footage than trailers but we decided to go with this type of video)